 One major benefit of SEO is that you don’t have to keep advertising as much once you’ve reached the number one spot for a keyword.
 Instead, customers will organically come to your website, and they’ll likely be more ready to make a purchasing decision because they searched for the terms instead of having an ad pushed on them.

 Most website builders like WordPress allow you to install plugins that can help you improve your SEO, but it’s best to work with a team of experts who can help get you on the first page.
-Google isn’t going anywhere, and neither is SEO, so it’s important that you begin thinking about search engine marketing is more than just ads.
+Google isn’t going anywhere, nor is SEO, so you must begin thinking about search engine marketing as more than just ads.

 Believe it or not, people still enjoy the experience of seeing and touching a product before they buy it, which can make buying something online difficult for someone when you haven’t yet earned their trust.
 Visual commerce can help you more effectively sell to these individuals by incorporating images like consumer-generated content, interactive content, videos, and more so that they can see your products from every angle.